James-Hao/HOPE/README.md

 CAGGTGAAGGTGTGGTTCCAGAACCGGAGGACAAAGTACAAACGGCAGAAGCTGGAGGAGGAAGGGCCTGAGTCCGAGCAGAAGAACAAGGGCTCCCATCA-----ACCGGTGGCGCATTGCCACGAAGCAGGCCAATGGGGAGGACATCGATGTCACCTCCAATGACTAGGGTGGGCAAC	CAGGTGAAGGTGTGGTTCCAGAACCGGAGGACAAAGTACAAACGGCAGAAGCTGGAGGAGGAAGGGCCTGAGTCCGAGCAGAAGAACAAGGGCTCCCATCACATCAACCGGTGGCGCATTGCCACGAAGCAGGCCAATGGGGAGGACATCGATGTCACCTCCAATGACTAGGGTGGGCAAC	Prime-edited	MODIFIED	5	0	0	65	0.0294727105371742
 ```

-The results of INDEL can be obtained through analysis, including the positions of insertion, length of insertion sequence, reads statistics and results of insertion sequence.
+The details of INDEL can be obtained through the pipeline which is mentioned above, including the positions of insertion, length of insertion sequence, reads statistics and insertion sequence.

 ```bash
 Ins_Ref_idx	Length_ins(bp)	c_Reads	Ins_seq